 |

-My quick rating - 6,3/10.
-Another surprise low budget horror film that shows the amount of money you put in has nothing to do with the end product.
-The movie itself starts out simple (yet obvious) enough with a rookie officer, Loren (Juliana Harkavy) pulling last shift duty on a closing precinct.
-I use that word since the premise is awfully familiar with "Assault on Precinct 13".
+My quick rating - 6.3/10.
+Another surprise low-budget horror film that shows the amount of money you put in doesn't have to define the end product.
+The movie itself starts out simple (yet obvious) enough with a rookie officer, Loren (Juliana Harkavy), pulling last shift duty on a closing precinct.
+I use that word since the premise is awfully similar to "Assault on Precinct 13".
 Anyway, that being said, the story similarities end there.
-I did catch a few camera shots and setup scares that also reminded me of John Carpenter style, but what is wrong with borrowing from a master?
-So the inevitable ensues and a story of a cult leader type figure killing a few of his followers and himself in the prison (the story is intermingled throughout via flashbacks and visions of old footage) turns into a living nightmare for Loren.
-Throughout the film it is hard to tell if she is imagining it, being taunted for being a rookie or legit is in a haunted police station.
-This is what makes the tension build and keep you watching.
-Their are some truly disturbing images in this movie that are subtle yet very effective to get under your skin.
-The highlight of this movie is just not being sure through the whole thing just what exactly is going on.
+I did catch a few camera shots and setup scares that also reminded me of John Carpenter's style, but what is wrong with borrowing from a master?
+So the inevitable ensues, and a story of a cult leader-type figure killing a few of his followers and himself in prison (the story is intermingled throughout via flashbacks and visions of old footage) turns into a living nightmare for Loren.
+Throughout the film, it is hard to tell if she is imagining it, being taunted for being a rookie, or is legit in a haunted police station.
+This is what makes the tension build and keeps you watching.
+There are some truly disturbing images in this movie that are subtle yet very effective in getting under your skin.
+The highlight of this movie is just not being sure, through the whole thing, just what exactly is going on.
 This leads you to a fantastic ending that will keep you thinking after the credits roll.
-All the elements of a quality horror movie are here along with a capable cast of actors and some film devotion from director Anthony DiBlasi.
-Great Shocktober flick.
+All the elements of a quality horror movie are here, along with a capable cast of actors and some film devotion from director Anthony DiBlasi.
+Great #Shocktober flick.
 Check it out.